NBISweden/workshop-reproducible-research/docs/repres_project.md

 2. Add a README file which should contain the required information on how to run the project
 3. Create a conda `environment.yml` file with the required dependencies
 4. Create a snakemake file to run your workflow
+5. Use a `config.yml` file to add settings to the workflow
-5. Use git to commit changes for the repository
+6. Use git to commit changes for the repository

 ## Option 1
 One option is to try to implement these methods on